anand6105/cdgendoc/task_structure.rst

 #################################
 Task Structure and Task Creation
 #################################
 Tasks in the AMALTHEA software model are the abstract class Process generalizes Tasks and ISR, and provides the common attributes like the activation that is at runtime level represented by a Stimulus.
-A Task contains calls either to other Tasks (via inter process activation) or Runnables.
+A Task contains calls either to other Tass (via inter process activation) or Runnables.
 These types of calls are included in the callGraph attribute.

 Task structure and creation for RMS
 -----------------------------------
-Rate Monotonic Scheduler is based on the RTFParallella
+Rate Monotonic Scheduler is based on the Project RTFParallella_.

 Task structure and creation for FreeRTOS
 ----------------------------------------